-If the coronavirus disease (COVID-19) pandemic has caused your enterprise to make a sudden, rapid switch from an on-premises-centered business model to a diverse, dispersed network of ad-hoc home offices, you may have let security and privacy measures slide a bit.
+If the COVID-19 pandemic caused your enterprise to make a sudden switch from an on-site business model to a diverse, dispersed network of ad-hoc home offices, it’s possible that you may have let cybersecurity and privacy measures slide a bit.

-The good news is, there’s still time to find and fill the compliance gaps that your new remote-work environment might have created.
-By acting now, you can safeguard your sensitive information and that of your customers, clients, and business partners from unauthorized access and use, and maintain the certifications and attestations you’ve worked so hard to achieve.
+The good news is there’s still time to find and fill the compliance gaps that your remote-work environment might have created.
+By acting now, you can safeguard your sensitive information and that of your customers, clients, and business partners from unauthorized access, while maintaining the certifications and attestations you’ve worked so hard to achieve.

-And the best news of all may be that modern technologies can do much of the work of protecting your assets and maintaining compliance for you while working from home.
+Best of all: modern technologies can do much of the work of protecting your assets and maintaining compliance for you while working from home.

-In the U.S. alone, the number of people working off-site increased by 159 percent between 2005 and 2017, according to a Global Workplace Analytics analysis of the U.S. Bureau of Labor Statistics.
-According to 2018 telecommuting statistics, 4.3 million Americans worked at home full-time, and 18 percent of full-time employees globally were remote workers.
+Before COVID-19 transformed many companies into tele-work organizations, remote work was already rising worldwide.
+In the United States alone, the number of people working offsite increased by 159 percent from 2005 to 2017, according to the U.S. Bureau of Labor Statistics.
+In addition, according to 2018 telecommuting statistics, 4.3 million Americans worked at home full-time, and 18 percent of full-time employees globally were remote workers.

 The benefits to businesses of allowing employees to work from home can be significant: companies can save $11,000 per year per remote worker compared to on-site workers.
-AT&T reportedly saves at least $30 million with remote work, according to The Hill.
+AT&T reportedly cut real estate costs by $30 million due to remote work initiatives.

-Even if your entity had all the proper controls in place before, the speed and scale of changes you’re making now may risk your compliance with important privacy and security regulations and industry standards.
-Plus, some key frameworks are undergoing changes, too.
-How do you manage it all?
+Even if your entity had all the proper controls in place before the pandemic, the speed and scale of changes you’re making now might risk your compliance with significant privacy and security regulations and industry standards.
+Plus, several security frameworks are changing, too.
+So how do you manage it all?

-When a crisis strikes, there’s one thing of which we can be certain: cybercriminals will exploit it.
-In recent weeks, malicious actors have stepped up their attempts to infiltrate organizations’ systems and networks in a number of ways, including:
+When a crisis strikes, cybercriminals will exploit it.
+Malicious actors stepped up their attempts to infiltrate organizations’ systems and networks during the pandemic in several ways, including:

 - Sending coronavirus-related phishing emails and text messages with phony links;